emberjs/rfcs/text/0000-explode.md

 5. `ember serve` gives you an error report that includes a message like:

     ```
     Addon liquid-fire 0.29.0 may depend on `@ember/partial` to function correctly.
-You should either add `@ember/partial` to your app or update to a version of liquid-fire that declares `required-base-features` >= 3.1.0.
+You should either add `@ember/partial` to your app or update to a version of liquid-fire that declares `required-base-features` >= 0.4.0.
 If you want to test whether it actually works, you can override this warning, see https://...
     ```

-    In the above example, the message said we need to get liquid-fire to declare a required-base-features of at least 3.1.0 because (in this hypothetical example), that is the first version of `@ember/core` that doesn't include the features in `@ember/partial`.
+    In the above example, the message said we need to get liquid-fire to declare a required-base-features of at least 0.4.0 because (in this hypothetical example), that is the first version of `@ember/core` that doesn't include the features in `@ember/partial`.

 6. You update liquid-fire and your app is running happily now without the feature.

 ### Scenario: Addon author declaring dependencies

-1. Ember 3.2.0 is released, and it splits out `@ember/partial` and `@ember/prototype-extensions` as their own packages.
+1. `@ember/core` 0.6.0 is released, and it splits out `@ember/partial` and `@ember/prototype-extensions` as their own packages.

 2. You want to update your `mega-button` addon to take advantage of this new capability.
-You test your addon against `@ember/core` 3.2.0 and get a test failure:
+You test your addon against `@ember/core` 0.6.0 and get a test failure:

     ```
     You're trying to use a feature that was moved out of `@ember/core` and into `@ember/partial`